-The outbreak of COVID-19 throughout the world in early 2020 has impacted business in a number of ways.
-AGL implemented business continuity measures ensuring the Company's ability to continue to service its customers.
-Despite hedge losses from market volatility in 2020, the balance sheet, solvency and liquidity positions of the Company remain strong and well within Risk Appetite levels.
-Management continue to monitor the changing situation and respond as necessary.
+During 2021, the ongoing COVID-19 pandemic continued to impact the business in a number of ways, although to a lesser extent than that observed during 2020.
+The business continuity measures continued to ensure that the Company had the ability to service its customers.
+The balance sheet, solvency and liquidity positions of the Company all remain strong and well within Risk Appetite levels.